Content table

 Medical conditions

-Believe it or not, certain tumors can increase hCG levels, leading to a false-positive result on your pregnancy test.
+Believe it or not, certain tumors in the ovaries, cervix, breast, and even stomach can increase hCG levels, leading to a false-positive result on your pregnancy test.

 Evaporation lines